dafydd2277/systemAdmin/firewall/nftables/README.md

 You could even do `systemctl mask <service>` instead of `systemctl disable <service>` if you wanted to be thorough.

-Finally, I may get around to turning the boiler plain tables and chains at the end of each of the `main` rulesets into includes of their own.
+Finally, I may get around to turning the boiler plate tables and chains at the end of each of the `main` rule or command sets into includes of their own.
 Not today, though.

 ## References

 - [nftables.org][nftorg]
-  - [Configuring Chains][configChains]
+  - [Configuring Chains][nftChains]
   - [Firewall Example][nftFirewall]
   - [Port Knocking][nftKnockd], if you're into that.
 (Obscurity !=
-  security)
+  security.
+I'd rather set up a double-certificate VPN.)
   - [Scripting][nftScripting]
   - [Sets][nftSets]
 - [Red Hat - Getting Started with nftables][rhNft]